 How to Podcast the Right Way

-Podcasting is more popular than ever, with many organizations realizing it’s a great way to reach their audience while entertaining them during their morning drive, while exercising, or during downtime at work.
+Podcasting is more popular than ever, with many organizations realizing it’s a great way to reach people while entertaining them during their morning drive, exercising, or during downtime at work.
 Contrary to the title of this post, there truly is no wrong way to do podcast, but there are techniques that will help maximize the number of listeners findings and sticking with your show.

 Where should you record your show?